InkjetPrinterman/Simble02.html/README.md

 CTRL+ARROW KEYS to select grid squares

-CTRL+RIGHT CLICK to set "anchor" square. (cycling this square will cycle all available "boundary" squares"
+CTRL+RIGHT CLICK to set "anchor" square. (cycling this square will cycle all available "boundary" squares

 Set Boundary via the button menus.